RobertoBorges/FunctionSpeech/README.md

 - `Storage Blob Data Owner` on the storage account used by the function itself (IngestAccount in the code)
 - `Cognitive Services OpenAI Contributor` on the OpenAI service used for redaction (Completions in the code)
 - `Cognitive Services User` on the OpenAI service used for redaction (Completions in the code)
+- `Cognitive Services OpenAI User` on the OpenAI service used for redaction (Completions in the code)

 The Speech Service needs to have the following permissions on the storage account used by the function itself (IngestAccount in the code):
 - `Storage Blob Data Contributor` on the storage account used by the function itself (IngestAccount in the code)